janwilmans/guidelines/guidelines_details.md

 ## Files

-- Files should not exceed `500` lines.
+- Files should not exceed N lines.
 If exceeded: refactor.
+Consenses seems to indicate N should be somewhere between 500 and 2000.
   - **Rationale**: Large files are an indication of poor decomposition and lack of decomposition makes the code harder to understand.
 - Put every class in its own file.
   - **Rationale**: helps to keep files smaller.
 - Use the `#pragma once` include guard in headers.
-  - **Rationale**: It does the job of protecting the header from multiple inclusion and although non-standard! it is widely supported.
-  - Note: be aware this offers no protection from multiple inclusion if you [sim-link](https://en.wikipedia.org/wiki/Pragma_once) files. (don't do that ;)
+  - **Rationale**: This is a bit contentious, because it is non-standard (but widely supported).
+It does the job of protecting the header from multiple inclusion and avoids the risk of having duplicate include-guard #defines.
+I think this out-weights the drawback of the fact that it offers no protection from multiple inclusion if you [sim-link](https://en.wikipedia.org/wiki/Pragma_once) files within a project. (don't do that ;)

 ## Rationales for the most basic guidelines: